-- a) meet with senior management and/or the independent auditor to review and discuss: - i. the planning, staffing and budgeting of the audit by the independent auditor, - ii. before public disclosure, the Corporation's annual audited financial statements and quarterly financial statements, the Corporation's accompanying disclosure of Management's Discussion and Analysis and earnings press releases and make recommendations to the Board as to their approval and dissemination of those statements and disclosure, - iii. financial information and earnings guidance provided to analysts and rating agencies (this review need not be done on a case by case basis but may be done generally, consisting of a discussion of the types of information disclosed and the types of presentations made, and need not take place in advance of the disclosure), - iv. any significant financial reporting issues and judgments made in connection with the preparation of the Corporation's financial statements, including any significant changes in the selection or application of accounting principles, any major issues regarding auditing
+- a) meet with senior management and/or the independent auditor to review and discuss: - i. the planning, staffing and budgeting of the audit by the independent auditor, - ii. before public disclosure, the Corporation's annual audited financial statements and quarterly financial statements, the Corporation's accompanying disclosure of Management's Discussion and Analysis and earnings press releases and make recommendations to the Board as to their approval and dissemination of those statements and disclosure, - iii. financial information and earnings guidance provided to analysts and rating agencies (this review need not be done on a case by case basis but may be done generally, consisting of a discussion of the types of information disclosed and the types of presentations made, and need not take place in advance of the disclosure),

-- principles and practices, and the adequacy of internal controls that could significantly affect the Corporation's financial statements, - v. all critical accounting policies and practices used, - vi. all alternative treatments of financial information within GAAP that have been discussed with senior management, ramifications of the use of such alternative disclosures and treatments, and the treatment preferred by the independent auditor, - vii. the use of "pro forma" or "adjusted" non-GAAP information, - viii. the effect of new regulatory and accounting pronouncements, - ix. the effect of any material off-balance sheet structures, transactions, arrangements and obligations (contingent or otherwise) on the Corporation's financial statements, - x. any disclosures concerning any weaknesses or any deficiencies in the design or operation of internal controls or disclosure controls made to the Committee, and - xi. the adequacy of the Corporation's internal accounting controls and management information systems and its financial, auditing and accounting organizations and personnel (including any fraud involving an individual with a significant role in internal controls or management information systems) and any special steps adopted in light of any material control deficiencies; - b) review disclosure of financial information extracted or derived from the Corporation's financial statements; and - c) review with the independent auditor, - i. the quality, as well as the acceptability, of the accounting principles that have been applied, - ii. any problems or difficulties the independent auditor may have encountered during the provision of its audit services, including any restrictions on the scope of activities or access to requested information and any significant disagreements with senior management, any management letter provided by the independent auditor or other material communication (including any schedules of unadjusted differences) to senior management and the Corporation's response to that letter or communication, and - iii. any changes to the Corporation's significant auditing and accounting principles and practices suggested by the independent auditor or other members of senior management.
+- iv. any significant financial reporting issues and judgments made in connection with the preparation of the Corporation's financial statements, including any significant changes in the selection or application of accounting principles, any major issues regarding auditing principles and practices, and the adequacy of internal controls that could significantly affect the Corporation's financial statements, - v. all critical accounting policies and practices used, - vi. all alternative treatments of financial information within GAAP that have been discussed with senior management, ramifications of the use of such alternative disclosures and treatments, and the treatment preferred by the independent auditor, - vii. the use of "pro forma" or "adjusted" non-GAAP information, - viii. the effect of new regulatory and accounting pronouncements, - ix. the effect of any material off-balance sheet structures, transactions, arrangements and obligations (contingent or otherwise) on the Corporation's financial statements, - x. any disclosures concerning any weaknesses or any deficiencies in the design or operation of internal controls or disclosure controls made to the Committee, and - xi. the adequacy of the Corporation's internal accounting controls and management information systems and its financial, auditing and accounting organizations and personnel (including any fraud involving an individual with a significant role in internal controls or management information systems) and any special steps adopted in light of any material control deficiencies; - b) review disclosure of financial information extracted or derived from the Corporation's financial statements and periodically assess the adequacy of the procedures in place relating to such review; - to the extent applicable, review and approve the Corporation's hiring policies regarding partners, employees and former partners and employees of the present and former independent auditor of the Corporation; and - d) review with the independent auditor, - i. the quality, as well as the acceptability, of the accounting principles that have been applied, - ii. any problems or difficulties the independent auditor may have encountered during the provision of its audit services, including any restrictions on the scope of activities or access to requested information and any significant disagreements with senior management, any management letter provided by the independent auditor or other material communication (including any schedules of unadjusted differences) to senior management and the Corporation's response to that letter or communication, and - iii. any changes to the Corporation's significant auditing and accounting principles and practices suggested by the independent auditor or other members of senior management.